-Building shell measures identified in an approved Local Government Energy Audit (or equivalent) are eligible for program incentives for a limited time through ARRA funding.
+Building shell measures identified in an approved Local Government Energy Audit (or equivalent) are eligible for incentives through the Custom and Pay for Performance program.
 Savings for these measures will vary from project to project based on factors such as building size, existing levels of insulation and infiltration levels.
-As a result, energy savings for these installed building shell measures will be taken from what is provided in the approved Audit.
+As a result, energy savings for these installed building shell measures will be taken from what is provided in the approved Auditenergy analysis provided with the application submission.